makrai/notes/khalil19-Speech_Emo_Recog_Deep_Review.pdf.md

       e2e SER using a deep convolutional recurrent network Proc.
 IEEE Int.
 Conf.
 Acoust.
 Speech Signal Process.
 (ICASSP) 2016, pp
   * learning of real-world data without the need for manual human labels
-  * Table 7 provides a summary of the Deep learning techniques used by researchers along with their respective descriptive key features, databases used, and results from accuracy outcome, and some commentary on future directions
+  * Table 7 provides a summary of the Deep learning techniques used along with their descriptive key features, databases used, accuracy, and some commentary on future directions

 # 6 concluding